Daniel Radcliffe reveals his favourite Harry Potter film

-Daniel Radcliffe's favourite film from the Harry Potter franchise is 'The Order of the Phoenix'.
+Daniel Radcliffe has revealed his favourite film from the Harry Potter franchise.

 The 29-year-old actor - who was just 11 when he was cast as the boy wizard in the movie versions of J. K. Rowling's magical fantasy book series - played the titular role eight times on the big screen.